All Episodes

 This is absurd.

-The whole thing is absurd and it is classic.
+The whole thing is absurd, and it is classic.

-Here's somebody who is a nobody, who has been elevated to a somebody by the mainstream press, who then deigns to tell you what you should and shouldn't do with your life and your kids' life based on his assumptions and beliefs of what's right and wrong.
+Here's somebody who is a nobody, who has been elevated to a somebody by the mainstream press, who then deigns to tell you what you should and shouldn't do with your life and your kid's life based on his assumptions and beliefs of what's right and wrong.

-And I'm telling you what undergirds this is his belief that you haven't the slightest bit of idea, competence, whatever.
+And I'm telling you what undergirds this is his belief that you haven't the slightest bit of idea, competence, whatever, how to properly live your life or raise your kids.

-Now remember, over the course of this program's histoire, we've gone through this with oat bran, coffee, any number of substances are gonna kill you, then later, oh no, they're not so bad at all.
+Now, remember, over the course of this program's histoi, we've gone through this with oat bran, coffee, any number of substances are going to kill you.

 Our research was wrong.